Smarto2014/CarAlgo/README.md

 In order to install and run correctly this sample you'll need:
 - Xcode 9.2 (mininum).
-- Microlink peripheral.
+- CarAlgo peripheral.
 - A car simulator software or an actual car.

 ### Installing

-1. Plug the Microlink in the OBD socket of the car.
+1. Plug the CarAlgo Device in the OBD socket of the car.
 2. Activate the Bluetooth on your iOS device and run the sample app.
 3. Connect to the "MicroLink" shown.